October 9, 2025

 If we choose a strategy trading at every T = \epsilon\boldsymbol{{N}} then as \epsilon goes to zero this can be recognized as a generalization of the classical B-S/M model where \Delta is delta and \Gamma is gamma.

 A feature of the SUM is there is no canonical choice for the trading times (\tau_j).
 The B-S/M model obscures the essential problem faced by every trader: when and how how much of each instrument are required to hedge.
 It is simply not possible to hedge continuously.
-The SUM forces you to consider this question that has yet have a definitive answer.
+The SUM forces you to consider this fundamental question.

 If repurchase agreements are available they determine a canonical deflator.
 A repurchase agreement over the interval [t_j, t_{j+1}] is specified by a rate f_j known at time t_j.
 The price at t_j is 1 and it has a cash flow of {\exp(f_j\Delta t_j)\approx 1 + f_j\Delta t_j} at time t_{j+1} where \Delta t_j = t_{j+1} - t_j.